HSS Placement Students

 Any technical or accessibility issues, such as trying to sign in, the app loading, access, etc., please contact the IT Service Desk.

-What to do if you have to miss a teaching session
+What if I have to miss a teaching session?

 If you're absent from a teaching session for any reason, please check Moodle for missed content and speak to your module or course leader to request any materials that can help you catch up.